Low Vision? We Can Help!

 Causes of Low Vision

-The National Eye Institute, a leader in low vision research, estimates that more than 3 million American adults over the age of 40 experience low vision.
-Despite the age factor, low vision is not a normal part of aging.
-The condition of low vision is most often the result of eye disease.
-Medical conditions that may contribute to low vision include:
+The National Eye Institute, a leader in research on eye conditions, estimates that more than 3 million American adults over the age of 40 experience vision loss.
+This condition is most often the result of eye disease.
+Medical conditions that may also contribute include:

 Treating the underlying cause for low vision with medications, vitamin therapy or surgical procedures may help slow the progression of vision loss, but some sight loss may never be able to be restored.

-The symptoms of low vision vary, depending on the root of the problem.
+The symptoms of vision loss vary, depending on the root of the problem.
 Some people who have low vision cannot recognize faces or shapes from a close distance, while others may not be able to see color clearly.
 Still others who face visual challenges may see the world through a permanent “dimmer switch.”
-The National Eye Institute has developed a series of questions in a booklet entitled “What You Should Know About Low Vision,” for people to consider, as a way to help them determine if they are suffering from low vision.
+The National Eye Institute has developed a series of questions entitled “What You Should Know About Low Vision,” for people to consider, as a way to help them determine if they are living with low vision.

 Even with your regular glasses, do you have difficulty: